-1 have audited the financial statements of Microfinance Ireland for the year ended 31 December 2023 as required under the provisions of section 20 of the Microenterprise Loan Fund Act 2012.
-The financial statements comprise the statement of income and expenditure, the statement of financial position, the statement of changes in reserves and capital account, the statement of cash flows and the related notes, including a summary of significant accounting policies.
+I have audited the financial statements of Microfinance Ireland for the year ended 31 December 2024 as required under the provisions of section 20 of the Microenterprise Loan Fund Act 2012.
+The financial statements comprise

+- the consolidated and company statements of comprehensive income - the consolidated and company statements of financial position - · the consolidated and company statements of changes in equity - the consolidated and company statements of cash flows, and - the related notes, including a summary of significant accounting policies.